-(3) The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort among nine Northeastern and Mid-Atlantic states to reduce greenhouse gas emissions.
-RGGI holds quarterly auctions of the member state's CO2 allowances.
-At auction, a market-based clearing price is determined from prices submitted in the winning bids and is used to value proceeds returned to the states.
-The Connecticut Green Bank receives a portion of Connecticut's auction proceeds which is recognized as revenue and invested in Class I Renewable projects.
+(3) The Regional Greenhouse Gas inhative (RGG) is a cooperative effort among nine Northeastern and Mid-Atlantic states to reduce greenhouse gas emissions.
+RGGI holds quarteny auctions of the member state's CO2 allowances.
+At auction, a market-based cleaning poise is determined from prices submitted in the winning bids and is used to vake proceeds returned to the states.
+The Connecticut Green Bank receives a portion of Connecticut's auction proceeds which is recognized as revenue and invested in Classs I Renewable

-(4) Public Act No.15-194 (the Act) enacted on October 1, 2015 and as amended by Public Act 16-212 created a Solar Home Energy Credit (SHREC), owned by the Green Bank, associated with energy generated from qualifying residential solar PV systems that have received incentives under the Green Bank's RSIP.
+(4) Public Act No. 15-194 (the Act) enacted on October 1, 2016 and as amended by Public Act 16-212 created a Solar Home Energy Credit (SHREC), owned by the Green Bank, associated with energy generated from qualifying residential solar PV systems that have received incentives under the Green Bank's RSIP.
 SHRECs are purchased by the State's two investor owned public utilities through a Master Purchase Agreement (MPA).

-(5) The Green Bank and its subsidiaries receive LREC/ZREC revenue from the State's two investor owned public utilities.
-RECs are secured when a solar project is registered and energized with a public utility and revenue is paid quarterly based on generation of the project.

-(6) CGB owns Class 1 Renewable Energy Credits (RECs) generated by certain commercial renewable energy facilities for which CGB provided the initial funding.
-Through its RSIP program, CGB owns the rights to future RECs generated by facilities installed on residential properties.
-CGB enters into contracts to sell RECs generated during specified time periods.
-RECs trade on the New England Power Pool (NEPOOL) market.
+(6) The Green Bank and its subsidiaries receive LRECZREC revenue from the State's two investor owned public utilities.
+RECs are secured when a solar project is registered and energized with a public utility and revenue is paid quarterly based on generation of the project. (®) CGB owns Class 1 Renewable Energy Credits (RECs) generated by certain commercial renewable energy facilities installed on residential funding.
+Through its RSIP program, CGB owns the rights to future RECs generated during specified time periods.
+RECs trade on the New England Power Pool (NEPOQL) market.